gregtatum/z-index-devtool/docs/README.md

 The [sandbox](./sandbox) folder contains examples of z-index issues and uses.
 It has potential problems that the user will want to be able to fix, and provides a good base of examples for problems this tool will want to solve.
+To run the examples locally type the command `npm run start:sandbox`.
+To build your changes to the sandbox and output the bundle.js run `npm run build:sandbox`.